The Liquid Galaxy project is speeding up for GSoC 2021.

 Bash, networks, Linux

-The idea of the project is to refactor Liquid Galaxy Core repository to have a unique working base.
+The idea of the project is to refactor the Liquid Galaxy Core repository to have a unique working base.
 The objective is to have a compact version of the project, removing unused/broken code and organizing the useful content in subfolders or transferring them to other repositories if they are not part of the application core.

 Another part of the project would be to reconfigure the network configuration to enable wi-fi and refactor the main installer.
 Also, as Liquid Galaxy Core is the main base for all the organization projects, this project also aims to organize a proper documentation with basic information of installation and base commands.